 PROTECT YOUR ORAL STRUCTURES BY WEARING SPORTS GUARDS

-A sports guard is a flexible appliance worn during athletic and recreational activities to protect teeth from injuries or trauma.
-Our office supports using sports guards for children and adults in various sports activities.
+A sports guard is a flexible appliance worn during athletic and recreational activities to protect the teeth and mouth from injury or trauma.
+At our office, we strongly recommend sports guards for both children and adults who participate in sports.

-Players participating in hockey, soccer, softball, football, martial arts, volleyball, basketball, squash, racquetball and wrestling should wear sports guards while practising and competing.
+Players involved in hockey, football, soccer, softball, martial arts, basketball, volleyball, squash, racquetball, and wrestling should wear a sports guard during practices and games.

 If you are looking for a sports guard in London, Ontario, Contact our office at (519) 485-4951 today, or book an appointment with our dental team.